- Table of Contents

 d.
 Flexibility

 The combination of short-term and long-term goals offers flexibility in adjusting your plans.
 Short-term goals allow you to adapt and respond to changing circumstances while keeping your long-term aspirations intact.
 This flexibility is invaluable in the face of unforeseen challenges or opportunities.
-Short-term goals can be adjusted or replaced without compromising the overarching vision, ensuring that individuals can navigate changing landscapes with resilience and adaptability.
+Short-term goals can be adjusted or replaced without compromising the overarching vision, ensuring individuals can navigate changing landscapes with resilience and adaptability.

 How to Set and Keep Your Goals

-Setting and keeping goals require a systematic approach.
+Setting and keeping goals requires a systematic approach.
 Here are some strategies to help you effectively set and maintain your goals and not be one of the 92% of people who set goals yet don’t seem to reach them:

 a.
 Define Your Vision